notrab/launchmade/README.md

 ],
 ```

-The plugin automatically passes `trial_period_days` to Stripe Checkout, tracks `trialStart`/`trialEnd` in the database, and prevents the same organization from receiving a trial twice.
+Automatically passes `trial_period_days` to checkout, tracks trial dates in the database, and prevents repeat trials per organization.

 ### Adding plans

 A single `pro` plan is configured by default.
-To add more plans, create a price in your Stripe dashboard and add it to the plugin config in `app/lib/auth.server.ts`.
+To add more, create a price in your Stripe dashboard and add it to the plugin config in `app/lib/auth.server.ts`.

+---

 ## Emails

-Transactional emails are built with [React Email](https://react.email/) and sent via [Resend](https://resend.com/).
+Built with [React Email](https://react.email/) and sent via [Resend](https://resend.com/).
 Set `RESEND_API_KEY` to activate — without it, emails are logged to the console.

-Templates live in `app/emails/` and share a common layout (`app/emails/components/layout.tsx`) for consistent branding and styling.
+Templates live in `app/emails/` and share a common layout (`app/emails/components/layout.tsx`).

 ### Templates